Analyze Hive warehouse data with Presto (Trino)

 Architecture

-Presto is mainly for interactive queries, while Hive is used for batch jobs.
+Presto (Trino) is mainly for interactive queries, while Hive is used for batch jobs.
 You can schedule batch jobs using applications such as Oozie and Airflow.

-Presto not only enables access a variety of data sources using connectors, but it also allows you to query multiple data sources in a single query.
-When you use Hive Connector, Presto only uses data stored in Hive metadata and Hive warehouse.
+Presto (Trino) not only enables access to a variety of data sources using connectors, but it also allows you to query multiple data sources in a single query.
+When you use Hive Connector, Presto (Trino) only uses data stored in Hive metadata and Hive warehouse.
 It does not use HiveQL or Hive's query execution engine (MapReduce).

 chadoop-4-8-001_ko

-Configure Presto connector
+Configure Presto (Trino) connector

 For more information about accessing and using the Ambari UI, see the Ambari UI guide.

-To change the Presto connector configuration, follow these steps:
+To change the Presto (Trino) connector configuration:

 chadoop-4-8-002_ko